ruggeri/tech-notes/programming-languages/python.md

   - Python calls the value of a `async def f(): pass` a "coroutine object", but the _concept_ of a coroutine is implementable just from these generators.

-- Coroutines: just like in JS.
-Can use `async def`/`await` to return/wait upon futures.
+# `asyncio` and coroutines

+- The module is called `asyncio`.
+The Python language construct is called a "coroutine": use `async def` to define a coroutine, and `await` to await its completion
 - Basically, `async def` will define a function that, when called, will return a coroutine object.
 A coroutine can be `await`ed.
 - To schedule a coroutine object on an event loop, you use `asyncio.run`.
 You might do something like:

 ```python
 import asyncio